marberi/100days/README.md

 to having good measurements, we are also interested in finding ways to select the 50% galaxies with the best performance.
 I tested using some more classical methods on the network output.
 Applying the selection gives a better results, but I had hoped for a larger improvement.
 I started reading up on how to use networks themself to rank results.
+The [AirBnB ranking](https://arxiv.org/pdf/1810.09591.pdf) paper had some quite interesting remarks, like "Out of sheer habit, we started our worst model by initializing all weights and embeddings to zero, only to discover that is the worst way to start training a neural network".